cloudant-labs/graphdb-slate/source/includes/api/_misc.md

-## Monitoring cluster status, and starting replication tasks
+## Monitoring cluster status, and replication tasks

-These endpoints provide information about the state of the cluster and let you start replication tasks.
+These endpoints provide information about the state of the cluster and let you manage replication tasks.

 A list of the available methods and URL paths is as follows: